DatosAbiertos2020/spotichart/docs/source/index.rst

 Introduction
 ------------

-The Topsipy module makes it easy for data scientist and programmers do get the features from the trending songs on Spotify.
+The Spotichart module makes it easy for data scientist and programmers get the features from the trending songs on Spotify.
 You can define period of time and a region and get the main characteristics of the top songs.

 Documentation
 -------------

-The oficial documentations is available on: `Read The Docs <https://topsipy.readthedocs.io/en/latest/>`_
+The oficial documentations is available on: `Read The Docs <https://spotichart.readthedocs.io/en/latest/>`_

 Installation
 ------------